Captain-Subsurf/frontend-mentor-projects/Newsletter Sign Up/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Newsletter sign-up form with success message solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents